 A prestudy for the development of a reuse center in social economy in Brussels

-This report analyses a series of possibilities to set up social company for the salvaging and reclamation of construction materials.
+This report analyses a series of possibilities to set up a social company for the salvaging and reclamation of construction materials.
 The report is based on an in-depth analysis of examples carried out in different regions.
-It shows that if many scenarios are possible, there are also dead-ends - appealing at the first sight but economically or practically unviable.
+It shows that if many scenarios are possible, there are also dead-ends - appealing at first sight but economically or practically unviable.
 Common sense and ecological drivers are not the only components of a viable social economy project.

 The report is divided in three main sections:

 - The first one analyses the "reusability" (the potential to be reused) of the common construction products.
 This analyses is based on a series of criteria: (conservation of mechanical properties, conservation of aesthetic properties, facility to be dismantled, transported, stored and reinstalled, toxicity, and comparison with the value of a new equivalent.
 Each element is assessed in regard to these factors, allowing to present a list of good candidates.